About

 Test Objectives

-The results of the emotional intelligence test will help to:- minimise errors in recruitment;
+The results of the emotional intelligence test will help to:

 - evaluate the match between the job profile and the profile of the applicant or employee;